Helga Paris

 Helga Paris (née Steffens; 21 May 1938 – 5 February 2024) was a German photographer, known for her photographs of daily life in East Germany.
-She photographed theatre, and then turned to a series of people and streetscapes, such as Garbage Collectors (1974), Berliner Kneipen (1975), Leipzig Hauptbahnhof (1981), self portraits, and houses and faces from Halle for an exhibition that was cancelled in 1986.
+She photographed theatre, and then turned to a series of people and streetscapes, such as Garbage Collectors (1974), Berliner Kneipen (1975), Leipzig Hauptbahnhof (1981), self portraits, and houses and faces from Halle for an exhibition that was cancelled -after catalogues and posters had been printed- in 1986.
 Her works, shown internationally, received recognition especially after German reunification as documents of a past.

 Life and career

 Helga Steffens, daughter of Gertrud Steffens and typesetter Wilhelm Steffens, was born just over a year before the outbreak of the Second World War in Gollnow, a small town then in the north of Germany.
 In May 1945, she celebrated her seventh birthday, while the war ended in defeat for Germany.
 Her father and two brothers were still away, but in the meantime frontier changes mandated by the victorious powers and large-scale ethnic cleansing forced Helga's mother to flee with her two daughters.
 They ended up in Zossen, a small town a little to the south of Berlin.
 There she was raised by a community of mostly women, many of whom worked.
 She was introduced to photography by her aunts who took many photographs.

 In Zossen, she completed school successfully with the Abitur in 1956.
 She then studied fashion design at the School of Engineering for the Clothing Industry (Ingenieurschule für Bekleidungsindustrie) in Berlin until 1960.
 She undertook an internship at VEB Treffmodelle.
 She then worked briefly as a lecturer of costume studies at a trade school, and worked as a commercial graphic designer for the DEWAG advertisement agency in Berlin.
 She was a costume designer at the Berliner Studenten- und Arbeitertheater, a theatre of students and workers, which introduced her to the artists' circle around Wolf Biermann.
 In 1960, she started to take photographs with a 6×6 Flexaret camera.

 During this time she met the painter Ronald Paris; they were married from 1961 to 1974.
 Through her husband, she was able to establish contacts in the East German art scene of the time.
 She had developed a passion for photography but, like many of the leading photographers of the German Democratic Republic (GDR), was often described as self-taught.
 She believed that much of her photographic passion and skill were acquired from two aunts who were enthusiastic photographers, constantly taking pictures from the 1940s through the 1960s, which Paris carefully preserved in a collection of show boxes adapted for the purpose.